Assassination: As a tool of insurgents

 Insurgent groups have often employed assassination as a tool to further their causes.
 Assassinations provide several functions for such groups: the removal of specific enemies and as propaganda tools to focus the attention of media and politics on their cause.

 The Irish Republican Army guerrillas in 1919 to 1921 killed many Royal Irish Constabulary Police intelligence officers during the Irish War of Independence.
-Michael Collins set up a special unit, the Squad, for that purpose, which had the effect of intimidating many policemen into resigning from the force.
+Michael Collins set up a special unit, the Squad, for that purpose, which intimidated many policemen into resigning from the force.
 The Squad's activities peaked with the killing of 14 British agents in Dublin on Bloody Sunday in 1920.

 The tactic was used again by the Provisional IRA during the Troubles in Northern Ireland (1969–1998).
-Killing Royal Ulster Constabulary officers and assassination of unionist politicians was one of a number of methods used in the Provisional IRA campaign 1969–1997.
+Assassination of unionist politicians and activists was one of a number of methods used in the Provisional IRA campaign 1969–1997.
 The IRA also attempted to assassinate British Prime Minister Margaret Thatcher by bombing the Conservative Party Conference in a Brighton hotel.
 Loyalist paramilitaries retaliated by killing Catholics at random and assassinating Irish nationalist politicians.

-Basque separatists ETA in Spain assassinated many security and political figures since the late 1960s, notably the president of the government of Spain, Luis Carrero Blanco, 1st Duke of Carrero-Blanco Grandee of Spain, in 1973.
+Basque separatists ETA in Spain assassinated many security and political figures since the late 1960s, notably the president of the Francoist government of Spain, Luis Carrero Blanco, 1st Duke of Carrero-Blanco Grandee of Spain, in 1973.
 In the early 1990s, it also began to target academics, journalists and local politicians who publicly disagreed with it.

 The Red Brigades in Italy carried out assassinations of political figures and, to a lesser extent, so did the Red Army Faction in Germany in the 1970s and the 1980s.

 In the Vietnam War, communist insurgents routinely assassinated government officials and individual civilians deemed to offend or rival the revolutionary movement.
 Such attacks, along with widespread military activity by insurgent bands, almost brought the Ngo Dinh Diem regime to collapse before the US intervened.